Chapter 2.1.3 Inclusion, participation and education

 Behaviour change

-It has never been more important that the voices of ethnic minority groups and organisations are listened to in Scotland in the fight for climate justice.
+It is essential that the voices of ethnic minority groups and organisations are listened to in Scotland in the fight for climate justice.
 We know that these groups are under represented in the environmental movement.
-Data show us that the nature sector is the second least diverse, with agriculture the only sector to perform more poorly.
-40
+Data by Wildlife and Countryside Link showed that the nature sector is the second least diverse, with agriculture the only sector to perform more poorly.

-Because of the barriers that ethnic minorities face in society (historical mistrust in public institutions, apathy from continued discrimination in society, more likely to live in poverty etc) participation should be meaningful in that outcomes/changes are clearly communicated to participants and also that they are remunerated for their time.
+Because of the barriers that ethnic minorities face in society (including historical mistrust in public institutions, apathy from continued discrimination in society, and being more likely to live in poverty) participation should be meaningful in that outcomes/changes are clearly communicated to participants and also that they are remunerated for their time.
 Asking ethnic minorities to share their experiences is good but vitally important is how the Scottish Government responds to that and appreciates their time.
 In the past the government has been good at asking for lived experience but not communicating outcomes so it begs the questions – to what end and how does that actually help ethnic minority participants?
 The onus is on the government to ensure ethnic minority voices are heard in a way that is accessible, not in a tokenistic way.

 Platforms such as the Ethnic Minority Environmental Network at CEMVO Scotland can play a key role in bridging the gap between grassroots, ethnic minority-led groups and mainstream environmental organisations.